WBNS-TV: Since 1995

 In 1995, WBNS-TV replaced Cleveland's WJW-TV as the default affiliate in the Mansfield area (part of the Cleveland–Akron DMA) after WJW became a Fox broadcast outlet.
 The new Cleveland CBS affiliate, WOIO, unlike WBNS-TV, did not reach Mansfield with a Grade B signal.
 WBNS also replaced Toledo CBS affiliate WTOL on cable television in the Lima DMA.

 The first live high-definition broadcast on the station's digital signal took place in September 1998 in which the broadcast was a football game between Ohio State and West Virginia, making the station a pioneer in American digital television.
 The station claims this to have been the first locally produced HD broadcast in the U.S.; however, as several other stations throughout the country also lay claim to this distinction, the veracity cannot be verified.
 It is widely considered the first ever live sporting event in HD in the U.S. produced using a production truck and transmission vehicle from NHK, Japan's national public broadcasting organization.

-The station has strong ties to the athletic department of the Ohio State University.
-For many years, it has produced the coaches' shows for both the football and men's basketball teams, along with other shows about Ohio State athletics.
-Additionally, its radio sister has been the flagship station of Ohio State football and basketball for decades.
-Prior to the launch of the Big Ten Network in September 2007, the station aired Ohio State games offered by ESPN Plus in both sports, including prime time preemptions of CBS network programming for games.
-Because of the Big Ten Network's exclusive contracts to cover live Ohio State sports, WBNS now only carries selected CBS Big Ten basketball broadcasts on weekends and latter portions of the conference tourney, although the programming outside of live sports remains produced by WBNS-TV; WSYX currently airs Ohio State football games through its dual affiliation with ABC and Fox and those respective networks' contracts with the Big Ten Conference.